-Rain and flood season in the district occur from July to September.
-However, there have been instances of heavy rains and floods happening in June and October.
-Being a mountainous area with snow covering mountain peaks for most of the year, floods are a normal feature of Battagram's rivers, nallahs (water streams) and hill torrents especially during the heavy rain occurrences.
-The mountainous catchments area of the rivers, nallahs and hill torrents with their steep denuded slopes and limited valley storages contribute to rapid build up of floods.
-Likewise, human encroachment for agricultural and residential purposes has worsened forest denudation and narrowed river channels and increased flash flood occurrence.
-Increased silt load of rivers due to landslides and encroachment of public and forest areas also contributes to siltation of rivers which has changed river morphology over the years.
+In district Mansehra, floods are a normal feature of its rivers, nallahs, (water streams) and hill torrents.
+The mountainous catchments area of the rivers, nallahs and hill torrents with their steep denuded slopes and limited valley storages contribute to rapid build up of flood.
+Likewise, human encroachment for agricultural and residential purposes has worsened forest denudation and narrowing of river channels and thus have increased flash flood occurrence.
+Flood season in the district prevails from July to September.
+However, there have been instances of floods occuring in June and October.